MentisOculi: Revealing the Limits of Reasoning with Mental Imagery: More Examples from

 \subsection{Example Visual CoT}

-In addition to the initial rendered instance, \benchmarkname{} provides an \emph{ground truth visual chain-of-thought} for eaach example: a sequence of images meant to aid the visual reasoning process by showing intermediate states.
+In addition to the initial rendered instance, \benchmarkname{} provides a \emph{ground truth visual chain of thought} for each example: a sequence of images meant to aid the visual reasoning process by showing intermediate states.
 These rollouts serve two purposes in our experiments: they define the \emph{expected} number of intermediate images for an instance and enable direct diagnostics of image-generation-based reasoning by comparing model-generated intermediate states to the ground-truth trajectory (see \Cref{fig:example-visual-cot}).